J Exchange Visitor Program Overview:

 Georgia Institute of Technology is authorized to sponsor individuals on a J visa to facilitate an educational and cultural exchange through participation in academic or scholarly projects supervised by a Georgia Tech faculty host.
 The J visa is a non-immigrant visa which allows individuals to receive external funding or funding from the J sponsor.
 The J Exchange Visitor program is not an alternative to a work visa although exchange visitors may be compensated for activities which contribute to the original program objective.

-At Georgia Tech, J Exchange Visitors are housed in an academic school or research center at Georgia Tech and supervised by a faculty member, are expected to complete an academic or research program and are NOT eligible to enroll in academic classes.
-Individual's interested in coming to Georgia Tech as a J-1 scholar, must first identify a faculty member who agrees to host your research program.
-The faculty member will work with you to finalize plans for your proposed research exchange program and coordinate your visit with the Human Resources administrator supporting the school or research center.
-The faculty host will work with a human resources administrator within their college or school to initiate a DS-2019 request on your behalf.
-Once the OIE receives a complete request for a DS-2019 immigration form and confirms the scholar has cleared Export Control review, we will review for eligiblity for participation in the Georgia Tech J Exchange Visitor Program.
+At Georgia Tech, the Office of International Education is responsible for administering the J Exchange Visitor Program.
+The OIE does not have a role in placing prospective scholars with faculty or academic hosts.
+Visiting Scholars are housed in an academic school or research center at Georgia Tech and supervised by a Georgia Tech faculty member or academic professional.
+Individual's interested in coming to Georgia Tech, must first identify a faculty member who agrees to supervise the research program and serve as a host.
+Visiting Scholars are expected to complete an academic or research program.
+Visiting scholars are NOT eligible to enroll in academic classes.
+The faculty member will work with the prospective visitor to finalize plans for the proposed research exchange program and coordinate the visit with the Human Resources administrator supporting the school or research center.
+The faculty host will work with a human resources administrator within their college or school to initiate a DS-2019 request on the prospective scholar's behalf.
+Once the OIE receives a complete request for a DS-2019 immigration form and confirms the scholar has cleared Export Control review, we will review for eligibility for participation in the Georgia Tech J Exchange Visitor Program.

 The academic host must identify the program is suitable to the exchange visitor's background, needs, and experience.
 The prospective exchange visitor must provide evidence they possesses sufficient proficiency in the English language to participate in his or her program and function independently in the community.
 After the sponsoring department has screened a prospective visitor the department administrator will initiate a request for a form DS-2019 for the prospective Exchange Visitor using iStart.
 Please communicate directly with your faculty host or human resources administrator directly for information regarding your DS-2019 request including status updates.